-authorised on numerous occasions18 and the weighting of the exam as a component of a final pass grade was adjusted.
-But such amendments failed to address substantive educational and social justice issues that formed the basis of popular opposition.
-Insofar as each policy amendment represented a mini-political settlement between the government and its critics, they were highly unstable ones as evidenced by the pattern of popular outrage and political bloodletting that came to characterise the exam period every year.19
+and its critics, they were highly unstable ones as evidenced by the pattern of popular outrage and political bloodletting that came to characterise the exam period every year.22

 By the second decade of the 2000s, highly publicised cases of malfeasance in exam implementation put further pressure on the neoliberal agenda as evidence of cheating eroded the value of the exam as an exercise in quality control (see Box Three).
 Attempts to patch over the holes with technology or new supervisory mechanisms were akin to placing a finger in a dyke.
-The complicity of teachers, principals, and local education officials in undermining the integrity of the exam suggested district level white-anting of a central government policy.20 For them, the high stakes exam model posed a threat to hierarchies in local education markets that have long served the interests of local elites and middle classes (Tempo 2010) For teachers, the exam challenged their lawful right to determine student progression.
+The complicity of teachers, principals, and local education officials in undermining the integrity of the exam suggested district level white-anting of a central government policy.23 For them, the high stakes exam model posed a threat to hierarchies in local education markets that have long served the interests of local elites and middle classes (Tempo 2010).
+For teachers, the exam challenged their lawful right to determine student progression.
 A 2012 survey conducted by the main teacher union showed that 70% of teachers, principals, and school supervisors wanted the UN to be revised or dispensed with altogether (Liputan6.com 2019).
 The paucity of supporters for the high stakes exam model outside of the ministry meant that the ability to manage the annual UN ritual with a minimum of popular outrage became the single most important measure of ministerial competence.

+Box Three

-Box Three Cheating in the National Exam
+Cheating in the National Exam

 To meet exam performance targets set by local administrations, teachers commonly establish tim sukses (success teams) at the school level.
 These teams not only organize formal classes to train for the exam, but play an important informal role in organising how to rig the results.
 Prior to a shift to computer-based testing, a typical scenario involved a team member distributing the answer key to students immediately prior to or even during the exam.
 The distributed key would provide correct answers for 80% of the problems to ensure a pass grade.
-While the decision to gradually shift to a computer-based format in 2015 reduced the ability of local actors to
+While the decision to gradually shift to a computer-based format in 2015 reduced the ability of local actors to influence results, it coincided with a decision to reduce the weighting of national examination scores as a component of graduation assessment.
+This enabled teachers to alter their strategy to one where grades from school-based tests and assessments would be inflated to the point where students would graduate so long as they obtained a minimal score in the national exam.24